Double-clad fiber

 Refractive index profile of dispersion-compensating double-clad fiber. c:core, i:inner cladding, o:outer cladding.

 Refractive index profile of double-clad fiber for high power fiber lasers and amplifiers. c:core, i:inner cladding, o:outer cladding.

 Double-clad fiber (DCF) is a class of optical fiber with a structure consisting of three layers of optical material instead of the usual two.
 The inner-most layer is called the core.
 It is surrounded by the inner cladding, which is surrounded by the outer cladding.
 The three layers are made of materials with different refractive indices.

 There are two different kinds of double-clad fibers.
 The first was developed early in optical fiber history with the purpose of engineering the dispersion of optical fibers.
 In these fibers, the core carries the majority of the light, and the inner and outer cladding alter the waveguide dispersion of the core-guided signal.
 The second kind of fiber was developed in the late 1980s for use with high power fiber amplifiers and fiber lasers.
 In these fibers, the core is doped with active dopant material; it both guides and amplifies the signal light.
 The inner cladding and core together guide the pump light, which provides the energy needed to allow amplification in the core.
 In these fibers, the core has the highest refractive index and the outer cladding has the lowest.
 In most cases the outer cladding is made of a polymer material rather than glass.

 Dispersion-compensating fiber

 In double-clad fiber for dispersion compensation, the inner cladding layer has lower refractive index than the outer layer.
 This type of fiber is also called depressed-inner-cladding fiber and W-profile fiber (from the fact that a symmetrical plot of its refractive index profile superficially resembles the letter W).

 This type of double-clad fiber has the advantage of very low microbending losses.
-It also has two zero-dispersion points, and low dispersion over a much wider wavelength range than standard singly clad fiber.
+It also has two zero-dispersion points, and low dispersion over a much wider wavelength range than standard single clad fiber.
 Since the dispersion of such double-clad fibers can be engineered to a great extent, these fibers can be used for the compensation of chromatic dispersion in optical communications and other applications.